 View Small Steps Videos.

 Learning Services are producing a series of short how-to videos for the most common accessibility issues found in content uploaded to Blackboard Courses.
 All videos will be available by February and will walk you through a step by step approach to resolving issues such as; adding alt text to an image, using Header Styles in Word, saving a Word file to an accessible PDF and linking to 3rd party resources.

 - Add Alternative Text to images in Word and PowerPoint – Office 365 (transcript).

-- Link to Third Party Content and use Digitised Versions in Learning Edge (transcript).
+- Third-party Content and Digitised Versions in Learning Edge (transcript).